Appearance

 What's in this section

 - Webhooks — HTTPS POST to your endpoint.
 The most flexible outbound channel.
-Fires on configurable trigger events (Document Analysed, Validated, Approved), and can include the source PDF.
+Fires on one configurable trigger event, and can include the source file.

 - Make.com — the Recognito-built Make node lives on Make's app store.
 Configured inside Make, not in Recognito's Settings.